matiasngf/creative-dev-challenge/docs/hooks-and-stores.md

 }
 ```

-_The absoluteTop and absoluteLeft is calculating using the `useScrollStore`._
+_The absoluteTop and absoluteLeft are calculated using the `useScrollStore`._

 ## useMouseStore